Britain's new leader Johnson vows to get Brexit done

 Hired by the Daily Telegraph, Johnson infuriated European officials and delighted then-prime minister Margaret Thatcher by lampooning the European Economic Community with a host of sometimes misleading reports from Brussels.

-But his sometimes shambolic personal appearance and disarmingly self-deprecating confidence have allowed him to survive both gaffes and scandal.
+But his sometimes shambolic personal appearance and disarmingly self-deprecating persona have allowed him to survive both gaffes and scandal.
 He served two terms as London mayor, from 2008 to 2016.

+His embrace of a court jester role has won over many Britons, fed up of what many see as an out-of-touch political establishment too centred on a London elite.
+But critics say he lacks the gravitas the job requires.

+“He has shown time and time again that he isn’t fit to be the prime minister of our country,” Jo Swinson, leader of the pro-EU Liberal Democrat party.

-In 2016, he became one of the most recognisable faces of the Brexit campaign, which won the referendum by 52% to 48%.
+In 2016, Johnson became one of the most recognisable faces of the Brexit campaign, which won the referendum by 52% to 48%, but faced accusations of making misleading claims to win support, most notably by stating that Britain would be 350 million pounds ($440 million) a week better off outside the EU.

-“I know that there will be people around the place who will question the wisdom of your decision, and there may be some people here who still wonder what they have done,” Johnson told party members at the Queen Elizabeth conference centre opposite parliament.
+“I know that there will be people around the place who will question the wisdom of your decision, and there may be some people here who still wonder what they have done,” Johnson told party members after his victory was announced.

 “I will just point out to you that no one party, no party has a monopoly of wisdom.”
-Johnson said.

-“Do you look daunted?
-Do you feel daunted?
-I don’t think you look remotely daunted to me.”

 Additional reporting by Kylie MacLellan, William James, Kate Holton, Andrew MacAskill, Alistair Smout and Michael Holden; Writing by Guy Faulconbridge; Editing by Kevin Liffey